InesMMJ/conflict-challenge/README.md

 # conflict-challenge

-add a few lines of text
+add a few lines of text ADD SHIT FOR CONFLICT test 1 test 2
-test 1
-test 2